-I am the UX Lead for the client setup and onboarding process for Truist’s flagship product within Commercial.
-While I am chiefly focused on internal tooling, I also provide oversight and insight to other designers who work on the client-facing products.
+I am the UX Lead for a product that enables internal teams to optimize their daily operations when onboarding and managing Commercial clients.
+I also provide oversight and insight to other designers who work on the client-facing Commercial products.
 To expand on this, in my current role, I am:

 • Leading the design for our internal product for onboarding commercial clients and working to establish a vision for the future of Truist’s client services and onboarding tooling.

 • Improving design team processes and helping other designers develop better ways of working by sharing techniques (1:1 and in group settings) and leading by example.